auseta/auseta/README.md

 ### Hi there 👋

+- Currently working on strengthening my knowledge at all times 🧠
+- Currently learning JavaScript & React 👓
+- Looking to collaborate on projects that promote my career in the IT industry 🚀
+- How to reach me: https://www.linkedin.com/in/augusto-seta/ 🤓
+- Pronouns: he/they ✨
+- Fun fact: i love 80's music 🎶

 <!--
 **auseta/auseta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.